abhishekraoas/Pokemon/README.md

 ## Usage
 1. Start the application:
     ```bash
-    npm start
+    npm run dev
     ```
-2. Open your browser and navigate to `http://localhost:3000`
+2. Open your browser and navigate to `http://localhost:5173`

 ## Contributing
 1. Fork the repository